 I think about all the woman teachers who made news headlines a few years ago because people were wondering if their clothes were too revealing to be in a school environment.
 Patrice Brown, a.k.a.
 “Teacher Bae”, is one of many great examples of this.
 She went viral a few years ago because people made her attire controversial.
 To a person that hadn’t seen a photo of her, by the way people were reacting, they would think the teacher was wearing a ridiculously short skirt or a shirt that showed too much cleavage.
 Not at all!
 She was fully dressed.
 Her dress reached to her knees.
-Nothing was showing except her legs.
+Nothing was showing except her arms and legs.

 I remember seeing a picture of Fantasia on Facebook years ago where she was wearing a leotard and many people in the comments were screaming at her to “put some pants on”.
 By the way the leotard was made, the whole thing couldn’t be seen, so it looked like she was just wearing a top with no pants.
 I think about how women like Rihanna, Beyoncé, and Ariana Grande dress.
 They wear short things that show their legs all the time and I’ve never heard anyone tell them to “put pants on” under their pictures (unless they barely have anything on at all).
 Did people react to Fantasia that way because she has bigger legs?

 (This isn’t the exact photo of her I’m talking about, but she was wearing something like this.)